 Another option is parking your cash in a money market account.
 At some banks, the money market account requires a higher minimum deposit and pays more interest than the institution’s savings account.

-Compared to money market account rates, however, 1-year CD rates tend to be higher.
+Compared to money market account rates, however, one-year CD rates tend to be higher.
 In many cases, you can qualify for one of the top 12-month CD deals without having to fork over a large amount of cash.
 At banks with a tiered interest rate structure, you may have to deposit more money to earn the top money market account rate.

 Like savings accounts, money market accounts are worth considering if you’re not interested in tying up money for months or years at a time.
 You can easily withdraw your savings at any time without penalty, and at some banks, you’ll have access to a debit card.
 Keep in mind that money market accounts are usually limited to a maximum of six convenient transfers or withdrawals per month or per statement cycle because of Regulation D. There may be a fee for exceeding this limit.
+But these days some banks are allowing more transactions per statement cycle on savings deposit accounts.
+Union Bank, for instance, currently doesn’t have limits on the number of checks you can write from its MoneyMarket account.

 1-year CD vs. a 5-year CD